White Nationalists Raise Millions With Tax-Exempt Charities

-Group leaders say they hope Donald Trump's victory will help them raise even more money
+Group leaders say they hope Donald Trump's victory will help them raise even more money+ READ ARTICLE

 (BATON ROUGE, La.) — The federal government has allowed four groups at the forefront of the white nationalist movement to register as charities and raise more than $7.8 million in tax-deductible donations over the past decade, according to an Associated Press review.